Julie Libarkin

-Julie Carol Libarkin is a professor of Earth Sciences and Director of the Geocognition Laboratory at Michigan State University.
-Her research considers how people understand and make decision about the planet.
+Julie Carol Libarkin is an American geophysicist.
+She is professor of Earth Sciences and Director of the Geocognition Laboratory at Michigan State University.
+Her research considers how people understand and make decisions about the planet.
 She is a Fellow of the Geological Society of America.
 She also researches and addresses inequality in academia, and tracks academic sexual misconduct cases.

 Early life and education

 Libarkin studied physics and geology at the College of William & Mary and graduated in 1994.
 She moved to the University of Arizona for her graduate studies, where she studied palaeomagnetism and cosmogenic isotopes.
 Upon graduation, Libarkin switched her focus to tectonic and geocognition.

 Research and career

 Libarkin was appointed a National Science Foundation Postdoctoral Fellow in the Center for Astrophysics | Harvard & Smithsonian.
 She was made a Research Associate in 2002.
 In 2003 Libarkin was appointed Assistant Professor at Ohio University.
 She moved to Michigan State University in 2006, where she was made Director of Educational Research in 2011.
 She was promoted to Professor in 2016, where she Directs the Georecognition Research Laboratory.
 She investigates how people see and understand the Earth, and how this impacts the decisions they make.